 Herein lies the human factor, otherwise known as the defects.
 Our first thought of unintentional debt exists in the form of defects being the result of human error, poor workmanship, or lack of knowledge.
 System updates may also cause havoc on certain code, creating downstream functionality or security risks.
 Test automation may be used to identify these risks as fast as the code is written, so that they may be addressed immediately.

-Unintentional debt is not limited only to defects, however.
+Unintentional debt is not limited only to defects.
 Additional sources of unintentional debt may go back as early as poorly defined or heavily changing user requirements.
 Fairly often, a weak system architecture and/or poor database design can create dramatic increases in technical debt.
 Before agreeing to any changes to a project and its deliverables, the PM should be ready to talk about the potential downstream effect prior to gaining approval.

 Unavoidable debt

-This debt is the result of something that may be unplanned, but definitely cannot be avoided.
+This debt is the result of something that may be unplanned, but cannot be avoided.
 Some examples may be updated regulations, changes in dependencies outside of the project (systems or hardware), or new mandatory requirements being introduced mid-project.
 When these occur, some negotiation of the time, cost, resources, or features originally agreed upon may be in order.

 Controlling technical debt